Which social media is best for business?

 4. Good business decisions are based on getting the best solution for the least cost.
-Many have said that ROI on Social Media is a myth.
+Many have said that the ROI on Social Media is a myth.
 Unlike other forms of media and advertising Social Media is the most measurable media there is, especially if you’re comparing it to traditional mass media.
-Before you start, set objectives and be sure to tie the measurement back to your objectives like.
+Before you start, set objectives and be sure to tie the measurement back to your objectives.
 More views of a new product or service the company just released.

 Your second approach is Emotional.

 1. Say, “You’re right” when they object.
 Make it easier for them if need be for them to swallow their pride.

 2. Explain to them this isn’t for everyone but you know very well it can work for some.
 Then appeal to their ego by painting a picture of how good they’ll look to the customers and the industry by being the best or cornering the market your in.

 3. They may be averse to taking a risk in order to sell more cars, houses, or whatever widgets you make sell or service.
 Just outline how the risk will pay off.

 4. Demonstrate how content has on prospective buyers (especially the content you publish yourself) remember you are the expert in your field so speak to potential clients from that position of authority.
 Prospects are more likely to buy from brands they know, like and trust.
 Social Media allows you to build your brand’s image, story, by providing information (especially stuff they didn’t know they didn’t know) which drives up your credibility and brand recognition.